syncfusion-content/winui-docs/winui/Linear-Gauge/axes.md

 **Formatting axis label**

-The following property of the axis allows to customize the axis label text.

-* [`LabelFormat`]() - Allows to customize the axis label with the globalized label format.
+The `LabelFormat` allows to customize the axis label with the globalized label format.

 {% tabs %}